YunaBraska/nano/README.md

 Nano is a lightweight concept which makes it easier for developer to write microservices in **functional, fluent, chaining, plain, modern java** with a nano footprint.
 Nano is also designed to be fully compilable with [GraalVM](https://www.graalvm.org) to create native executables.

-## ✨ Benefits of Nano:

-* 🧩 **Modular Design**: Nano's architecture is modular, making it easy to understand, extend, and maintain.
-* 🧵 **Concurrency Management**: Efficiently handle asynchronous tasks using advanced thread management.
-* 📡 **Event-Driven Architecture**: Robust event handling that simplifies communication between different parts of your application.
-* ⚙️ **Flexible Configuration**: Configure your application using environment variables, system properties, or command-line arguments.
-* 📊 **Robust Logging and Error Handling**: Integrated logging and comprehensive error handling mechanisms for reliable operation.
-* 🚀 **Scalable and Performant**: Designed with scalability and performance in mind to handle high-concurrency scenarios.
-* 🪶 **Lightweight & Fast**: Starts in milliseconds, uses ~10MB memory.
-* 🌿 **Pure Java, Pure Simplicity**: No reflections, no regex, no unnecessary magic.
-* ⚡ **GraalVM Ready**: For ahead-of-time compilation and faster startup.
-* 🔒 **Minimal Dependencies**: Reduces CVE risks and simplifies updates.
-* 🌊 **Fluent & Stateless**: Intuitive API design for easy readability and maintenance.
-* 🛠️ **Rapid Service Development**: Build real services in minutes.

 ## 📐 Core Concept